UPMC Park: Original namesake

 Gerard T. "Jerry" Uht Sr. was a minor league baseball player and longtime Erie resident.
 In 1995, he established a US$500,000 endowment with PNC Bank and the Erie Community Foundation to fund ongoing support for the downtown baseball stadium.
 The city honored his generosity by naming the stadium Jerry Uht Park.
 As of January 2007, the Erie Community Foundation continued to manage the endowment, which had grown to US$750,000.
 According to the Erie Times-News, officials designated the fund specifically for stadium maintenance expenses and equipment purchases.
 The name remained in use until a naming rights agreement with the University of Pittsburgh Medical Center (UPMC) following the 2016 season rebranded the stadium as "UPMC Park."

 John Oliver rebranding (2025)

 In May 2025, Last Week Tonight with John Oliver aired a segment inviting Minor League Baseball teams to apply for a full rebranding.
 The show selected the Erie SeaWolves from 47 applicants for the promotion.

 The SeaWolves temporarily rebranded as the "Erie Moon Mammoths" for their home game on June 30, 2025.
-The promotion introduced a new logo, uniforms, and two custom mascots named Moonster and Mammabelle.
+The promotion introduced a new logo, uniforms, and a custom mascot named, Fuzz E. Mammoth.
 Team merchandise, including jerseys and novelty items, featured space-themed imagery and sold out quickly.

 The June 30 game drew a record-breaking crowd to UPMC Park, with more than 6,800 fans in attendance.
 Oliver also contributed promotional videos, in-stadium signage, and humorous commentary on the temporary identity.
 Local officials praised the initiative for spotlighting Erie on a national stage, and fans widely embraced the Moon Mammoths brand.